Mystagogue/puppet-master/README.md

 [Windows Portable](https://github.com/Mystagogue/puppet-master/releases/download/v1.0.0-beta1/Puppet.Master.1.0.0-beta1-win-portable.zip)

-Note: The MacOS apps are code-signed, the windows app is not and you will need to allow it to run.
-The production version will be.
+**Note:** The MacOS apps are code-signed, the Windows app is not and you will need to allow it to run.
+This applciation is still in Beta testing.
+Feedback is the most important thing in software development!
+So please do feel free to give any kind of feedback you like, bugs, feature requests, insults, anything!

 <p align="center">
   <img src="./images/firstScreen.png" alt="Puppet Master Interface" width="1000px"/>